2014-10-20

 - copycp anchovy.txt fishes/anchovy.txt

-- creates a copy of the file under the ‘fishes’ directory.cp -r
+the file under the ‘fishes’ directory.cp -r

 - copy recursively.
 Useful for directories.